darrylmorley/trigger-traders-sync/README.md

 # Guns-Sync

-A Bun project for syncing Gun Trader guns to other platforms
+A Bun project for syncing gun-trader-sync guns to Trigger Traders